 10.3.2.1 On focus

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 3.2.1 On Focus.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 3.2.1 On Focus.

-NOTE: Some compound documents and their user agents are designed to provide significantly different viewing and editing functionality depending upon what portion of the compound document is being interacted with (e.g. a presentation that contains an embedded spreadsheet, where the menumenus and toolbars of the user agent change depending upon whether the user is interacting with the presentation content, or the embedded spreadsheet content).
-If the user uses a mechanism other than putting focus on that portion of the compound document with which they mean to interact (e.g. by a menumenu choice or special keyboard gesture), any resulting change of context would not be subject to this success criterion because it was not caused by a change of focus.
+Note: Some compound documents and their user agents are designed to provide significantly different viewing and editing functionality depending upon what portion of the compound document is being interacted with (e.g. a presentation that contains an embedded spreadsheet, where the menus and toolbars of the user agent change depending upon whether the user is interacting with the presentation content, or the embedded spreadsheet content).
+If the user uses a mechanism other than putting focus on that portion of the compound document with which they mean to interact (e.g. by a menu choice or special keyboard gesture), any resulting change of context would not be subject to this success criterion because it was not caused by a change of focus.

 10.3.2.2 On input

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 3.2.2 On Input.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 3.2.2 On Input.

-10.3.2.3 Void
+10.3.2.3 Consistent navigation

-NOTE: The related web page requirement "Consistent navigation" does not apply to single documents, but to a specific definition of "sets of documents" that are rare.

-non-web documentset of non-web documents
+Where ICT is, or includes, a non-web document within a set of non-web documents, the non-web document shall satisfy the success criterion in Table 10.16.